 Trips allow you to manage broadly defined trips.
-Whether it's a taxi driver, food/parcel delivery, outdoor run, or anyone else who needs to move from location A to B, Roam.ai location technology helps to manage that process.
+Whether it's a taxi driver, food/parcel delivery, outdoor run, or anyone who needs to move from location A to B, Roam.ai location technology helps manage the process.

 Trips use a combination of REST APIs and SDK Methods for the creation and management of trips.
-Trips can be tracked in real-time using our SDK listener methods, webhook, and our tracking portal track.roam.ai
+Trips can be tracked in real-time using our SDK listener methods, webhooks, and our tracking portal track.roam.ai.

 The Roam API uses API keys to authenticate requests.
 You can view and manage your API keys in the Roam Dashboard.